• Menu

 Commercial facilities such as commercial launders, hospitals, and hotels use water softening to reduce costs and extend the life of equipment and laundered items.
 Most soaps and detergents on the market today are loaded with chemicals and salts designed to break down this soap scum and allow the soap to work in hard water, and softening hard water eliminates the use of these harsh chemicals and detergents.

-By softening your water, you can reduce up to 80% the amount of soap and detergents you use, your clothes will come out cleaner and whiter, and your hair and skin will be softer without the use of conditioners or lotions.
+By softening your water, you can reduce by up to 80% the amount of soap and detergents you use, your clothes will come out cleaner and whiter, and your hair and skin will be softer without the use of conditioners or lotions.

 Total hardness is defined as the sum of the concentration of the calcium and magnesium ions, expressed as calcium carbonate.
 Hardness can be expressed as calcium carbonate in either parts per million (the same as milligrams per liter) or grains per gallon.

 Since automatic water softeners are rated in grains of hardness removal, this is the more common measurement used by U.S. consumers.
 One grain of hardness equals approximately 17.1 ppm of calcium carbonate hardness.
-So 10 grains of hardness can also be expressed as 171 ppm of calcium carbonate.
+So, 10 grains of hardness can also be expressed as 171 ppm of calcium carbonate.

 The term “hardness” originally referred to the ability of water to precipitate soap and form soap scum.
 Soap is precipitated (or brought to the “surface”) by water containing high levels of calcium and magnesium.
 The “harder” the water, the less natural soap will dissolve in the water.